chrisnoonan98675/site/xl-deploy/how-to/create-an-xl-scale-environment-template.markdown

 Analogous to the host template, the environment template also specifies a special property `xmlDescriptor` which describes the contents of the new environment.

-The environment descriptor is a FreeMarker template which is transformed into an XML-based definition of the environment that is registered in XL Deploy after the instances are launched on the virtualization platform. <!--For more details regarding the XML format please check the [XL Deploy REST API documentation](http://docs.xebialabs.com/releases/4.0/xl-deploy/rest-api/com.xebialabs.deployit.plugin.api.udm.ConfigurationItem.html).-->
+The environment descriptor is a FreeMarker template which is transformed into an XML-based definition of the environment that is registered in XL Deploy after the instances are launched on the virtualization platform.

 The FreeMarker template can make use of the variables described in the following table: